jlparkI/xGPR/README.md

 ### Documentation

 [The documentation](https://xgpr.readthedocs.io/en/latest/) covers a variety of use cases, including tabular data, sequences and graphs, installation requirements and much more.
-We strongly recommend reading the section on installation before you proceed.